-RB: guess it will take a few years to grow, but people are now realizing that they can fly using smaller gear after only 2 or 3 sessions, so they can resell their larger rig.
+RB: I guess it will take a few years to grow, but people are now realizing that they can fly using smaller gear after only 2 or 3 sessions, so they can resell their larger rig.

-Recent survey shows that our customers are now riding foils 60-70% of the time, which mean that this is for them a great alternative or let’s say a new opportunity for light wind where before they could only sit on the beach.
+Recent survey shows that our customers are now riding foils 60-70% of the time, which means that this is for them a great alternative or let’s say a new opportunity for light wind where before they could only sit on the beach.